 3. Voice Identification for Security

 Most people have many online accounts that require security, and some of these online accounts—like online banking applications— carry high-security risks.
 Now that online banking is so popular, it’s crucial that good ID systems are being put in place, ensuring that only the owner of the account can access sensitive information.
 One of the newer forms of user identification is voice identification.
-Much like the AI assistants that recognize your specific voice, a speech authentication factor works as a unique “password” to unlock protected accounts only when your voice is used.
+Much like the AI assistants that recognize your specific voice, a speech authentication factor works as a unique ‘password’ to unlock protected accounts only when your voice is used.
 The account won’t be accessible to anyone else because their voice sounds different.

 This allows for excellent security because now multi-factor systems can be used, combining many different security features.
 For example, let’s say that, in order to access your online banking app, you need to scan your fingerprint and speak a password aloud in your own unique voice.
 That’s far more secure than using a traditional password.
-There are also systems that use facial recognition along with speech and voice recognition.
+There are also systems that use facial recognition along with voice recognition.

-One of the more surprising trends in speech recognition is using this technology to help identify criminals.
+One of the more surprising trends in voice recognition is using this technology to help identify criminals.
 If a voice recording exists of a crime suspect, the audio can now be used as important evidence.
 Currently, there is a collaboration between AGNITIO and Morpho (Safran) that brings Voice ID technology into the forensics industry.
 Thanks to this product, voice biometrics technology can now be used all over the world (in conjunction with fingerprints and other methods) to help identify subjects and perform background verification.

 This technology can match recorded or live voices in just seconds, and it has a very high accuracy rate of 99%.
 In addition, voice recognition doesn’t discriminate between different accents or different languages.
 It measures the sound of a person’s voice, not the words or language they use.
 So, this is a helpful technology for solving crimes all over the world.